iPeel/HA-Eleven-Energy/README.md

 --- | --- | -----------
-target_power | Yes | The amount of power in kW to export to the grid, including excess solar and battery power. target_percent | Yes | The target State Of Charge to discharge to.
+target_power | Yes | The amount of power in kW to export to the grid, including excess solar and battery power. target_percent | Yes | The target State Of Charge to discharge to. include_excess_solar | No | When true, adds the average amount of excess PV over the cunsumed amount to the export, useful when ensuring the battery is discharged to a specified level.

 ### PV Export Priority